rollerworks-graveyard/datagrid/README.md

 License
 -------

-This package is provided under the none-restrictive MIT license, you are free to use it for any free or proprietary product/application, without restrictions.
+This package is provided under the none-restrictive MIT license.

 [LICENSE](LICENSE)